Zach McKinstry Player Props: Tigers vs. Diamondbacks

-Zach McKinstry -- with an on-base percentage of .175 in his past 10 games, 185 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 10 at 1:10 PM ET.
+Zach McKinstry -- with an on-base percentage of .132 in his past 10 games, 224 points lower than his season-long percentage -- will be in action for the Detroit Tigers against the Arizona Diamondbacks, with Zac Gallen on the mound, on June 11 at 11:35 AM ET.

-He had a hitless performance in his most recent game (0-for-5) against the Diamondbacks.
+In his last game he had a hitless showing (0-for-2) against the Diamondbacks.

 Zach McKinstry Game Info & Props vs. the Diamondbacks